1982 Gator Bowl: Game summary

 Greg Allen rushed for 138 yards on 15 carries while Paul Woodside kicked two field goals.

 Aftermath

 The Mountaineers went to five more bowl games in the decade, including another Gator Bowl in 1989.
 They have returned five more times, though they have won only once, in 2007.
-Florida State has gone to a bowl game in every season since 1982, including four Gator Bowls, the latter being Bowden's last game.
+Florida State then began a record 35 year bowl streak, which they went to a bowl game in every season from 1982 to 2017, including four Gator Bowls, the latter being Bowden's last game.